parastoorazavi/ELT-project/README.md

 **Loading** <br>
 During the loading step, the pipeline replicates data from the source into the target system, which might be a storage system - Postgress SQL.
-We initially built the schema of the database using c .
-We created three databses to store games, store and platform information.
-We use platform_id and store_id as the linking keys between the data tables.
-After setting the datatypes we loaded data from the pandas dataframe into sql using SQL ALchemy.
+We initially built the schema of the database using ERD Technique .
+We created three databses to load games, store and platform information.
+We use platform_id and store_id as the linking keys between the data tables.After setting the datatypes we loaded data from the pandas dataframe into sql using SQL ALchemy.
+We also checked the authenticity of the db by performing a join on these three tables.

 ## ✍️ Observable Trends <a name = "trends"></a>
 - PC games has majority in the video games collection
 - Most sought after genre is "Casual" followed by "Indie"
 - True Rating of the game depends on the Rating_Count
-- Other PC Playstation Exclusive games has taken the leads in the ratings
+- Playstation Exclusive games has taken the leads in the ratings

 ### Conclusion
-This analysis illustrated  ETL procedure where the json data is retrived from the https://api.rawg.io/docs/.
-We used pandas organise the json data into dataframe.
-We used inline graphs to analyse the data.
-And postgress SQL to load data into databse for further analysis.
-RAWG databse has more 350,000 records we had to limit data retrieved and also considering ELT approach in the future.
+This analysis illustrated  ETL procedure - where the json data is retrived from the https://api.rawg.io/docs/ , we used pandas to insert the json data into pandas dataframe, we used inline graphs to analyse the data and postgress SQL to load info into database for further analysis.
+RAWG databse has more 350,000 records, so we had to limit the data retrieved and also would be considering ELT approach in the future.